-Stage 4: The child is placed on a daily Behaviour Report and/or Pastoral Support Plan.
-The school's SENDCO will review this report after one week and feedback to the child and his/her parents/carers.
+Stage 4: Where there is a series of breaches of school rules the child is placed on a daily Behaviour Report and/or Pastoral Support Plan.
+The school's SENDCO will review this report after one week and feedback to the child and their parents/carers.

-Stage 4 may include isolated working/ internal suspension.
-The child comes to school but works independently away from their peers including play and lunchtime, for a number of days.
+- Stage 4 may include isolated working/ internal suspension.
+The child comes to school but works independently away from their peers including play and lunchtime, for one or more days. - Stage 4 an internal suspension, aka seclusion, may also be used where a child knowingly and directly abuses another child, for instance following a circle time on racist, homophobic or disablist language the child then directs this inappropriate language at another child.
+Parents will be informed of this.